HLPugs/HLPugs.tf/README.md

 Now you should be able to start editing any `.tsx` or `.ts` file and get instant feedback through `localhost:3000`

-To work with `.scss` files, running `npm run watch-css` in another terminal window will let you edit `.scss` files and see the changes on the fly.

 ### Customizing
 If you are just interested in customizing your own instance of Payload, here are a few simple things you can do.